Characterizing AI-Generated Misinformation on Social Media: Discussion

-\subsection{Limitations \& future research}
+\subsection{Limitations \& Future Research}

-As any other research, our study is not free of limitations.
+As with any research, our study is not free of limitations.
 First, our analysis is observational and cannot establish causal relationships.
 However, our observational approach allows us to uncover robust patterns based on real-world social media data that would be difficult to study in controlled settings.
+Future work could combine observational analyses with controlled experiments or causal inference approaches to better understand the causal mechanisms underlying the spread of AI-generated misinformation.
 Second, our data is limited to a single platform (\ie, X), which may constrain the generalizability to other platforms with different user bases or moderation practices.
-Still, given X's central role in shaping public discourse, it provides a particularly important setting for investing emerging forms of misinformation.
+Still, given X's central role in shaping public discourse, it provides a particularly important setting for investigating emerging forms of misinformation.
+At the same time, future research is needed to examine AI-generated misinformation across additional social media platforms with different moderation systems and user communities.
 Third, we rely on X’s Community Notes system to identify misinformation, which inherently only captures content that is flagged by users.
 As such, some AI-generated misleading posts likely go undetected, potentially biasing our view toward more visible or controversial cases.
 However, this crowd-sourced approach offers a unique advantage in terms of scalability and accuracy, enabling the identification of a wide range of misinformation without relying on manual annotation or automated approaches.
-Finally, future research should examine how fact-checking effectiveness and visibility differ for AI-generated versus traditional misinformation, and how corrections influence downstream user behaviors (\eg, sharing).
+Fourth, the accuracy of our findings depends on the reliability of the LLM-based annotations of content characteristics.
+Yet, prior work demonstrates that LLMs are a reliable tool for large-scale content analysis \cite{Feuerriegel.2025,Rathje.2024}, and we extensively validated our approach through a dedicated user study.
+Fifth, future studies should examine how fact-checking effectiveness and visibility differ for AI-generated versus traditional misinformation and how corrections influence downstream user behaviors (\eg, sharing).
 Overall, continued research is needed to understand and mitigate the evolving risks posed by AI-generated misinformation on social media.